aws-samples/transactional-outbox-pattern/README.md

 * Insert the database name that you have defined in the CDK file (if you have not changed it, the default is `outboxPattern`)

 ![FlightOutbox](img/outbox-pattern-event.png)

+Subsequent to that, several strategies can be adopted depending on the requirements of the system (raise an alert, wait for the queue to become available again, retry with backoff, etc.).

 ## Security